menu

 Fabrizio Sossan's personal webpage

 I am associate professor of electrical power systems at the School of Engineering of the University of Applied Sciences of Western Switzerland.
 My research interests are planning, scheduling, and control paradigms for distributed energy resources, in particular energy storage, in power and energy networks.
 My objective is to understand how heterogeneous applications and different operators' objectives can be harmonized and coordinated to enable feasible techno-economic operations of future energy systems and a transition to renewable resources.
+I like to spend my free time in the mountains.

 Google Scholar | Research Gate | Scopus | Curriculum Vitae